q-m/food-ingredient-parser-ruby/README.md

 While most of the parsing is language-independent, some parts need knowledge about certain words (like abbreviations and amount specifiers).
 The gem was developed with ingredient lists in Dutch (nl), plus a bit of English and German.
-Support for other languages is welcomed, starting with a corpus of ingredient lists to work with.
+Support for other languages is already good, but lacks in certain
+areas: improvements are welcome (starting with a corpus in [data/](data/)).

+Many ingredient lists from the USA are structured a bit differently than those from Europe, they parse less well (that that's a matter of tine-tuning).

 ## Test data